Transforming waste carbon into Sustainable Aviation Fuel, Chemicals & Plastics

 But with no fossil fuels, where will we get them from?

-Bio-derived fuels and chemicals based on ethanol or vegetable oil have well-known issues at scale due to limited feedstocks, land use, and competition with food.
+Bio-derived fuels and chemicals based on feed crops such as ethanol or vegetable oil have well-known issues at scale due to limited feedstocks, land use, and competition with food.
+Some industrial flue gases containing CO and CO2 can also be converted with additional green H2 if required.

-This production pathway, known as Power-to-Liquid (PtL) or e-fuels, is emerging as critical for the future of SAF, and regulation is already underway to support this transition.
+Power-to-Liquid (PtL) or e-fuels involves the conversion of carbon dioxide produced by another process into liquid fuel using green hydrogen derived from green electricity and water.
+It is emerging as critical for the future of SAF, and regulation is already underway to support this transition.
 For example the EU requires 50% of the 2050 blending requirement under ReFuelEU to be via PtL.

 Simplifying and scaling processes